rasviitanen/svgmacro/README.md

 use std::fmt::Write;
 let mut out = String::new();
 ```
 Below is a quick example on how to use the macro.
+SVG elements and attributes are defined by their regular names found in the SVG reference.
 ```
+use std::fmt::Write;
-use std::fmt::Write; // The write function to use, must be called Write (use lib::someWrite as Write;) let mut out = String::new(); // The object to write to
+let mut out = String::new();

 SVG!(&mut out,
     svg (width="100" height="100") [